-How cattle were first brought to the island of Jersey is unclear, but what is known is that Jersey cattle have existed in the UK and Ireland since the 1700s.
+How cattle were first brought to the island of Jersey is unclear.
+However, what is known is that Jersey cattle have existed in the UK and Ireland since the 1700s.
 It is one of the oldest dairy breeds.

 From the mid 1800s to the start of World War I, Jersey cattle were exported in their thousands to America.
 During the late 1800s the breed was also imported by numerous other countries.
-These included; Brazil, Canada, Costa Rica, New Zealand and South Africa.
-Today, Jersey cattle remain incredibly popular and are one of the largest breeds of dairy cattle in the world.
+These included Brazil, Canada, Costa Rica, New Zealand and South Africa.
+Today, Jersey cattle remain incredibly popular.
+They are one of the largest breeds of dairy cattle in the world.
 Interestingly, there are only a few thousand on Jersey itself, but then the island is relatively small.
-(Other breeds of cattle are not permitted on Jersey.)
+Other breeds of cattle are not permitted on Jersey.

 Jersey cattle – Characteristics

 Jersey cattle are usually light brown in colour.
 They can range from grey to a muted black.
 Some have white patches, but a true Jersey will have a black nose bordered by a white muzzle.